microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Actors/Operation/Id.md

 ---
 # Operation.Id property

-The unique id of this operation, automatically initialized with Guid.NewGiud.
+The unique id of this operation, initialized with Guid.Empty.

 ```csharp
 public Guid Id { get; }